hcrump/hcrump.github.io/cpp.md

 x = (int)z; // old way, z is cast to int temporarily and assigned to x x = static_cast<int>(z); // new way typeid(x).name(); // checks type
+::x //unary scope operator, says to use the global version of variable x
 ```

 ### Integer info